 - Ensure personnel conducting plan review, inspections and enforcement are properly trained to conduct activities - Perform and track construction inspections

-Inspection and tracking procedures have been implemented by the County.
-A general inspection checklist has also been developed and is used to document inspections and compliance with CGP provisions.
-A total of 29 Inspections of 12 sites were conducted during the reporting period.
+A total of 49 inspections of 10 construction sites were conducted during the reporting period.
 A list of inspections is attached.